 Remember to be cautious about connecting to unsecured Wi-Fi networks in public locations, such as cafes and airports.
 Public, unsecured networks pose a significant risk to device and personal data security due to the use of open communication channels.
 FirstDigital always recommends opting for password-protected wireless networks or personal hotspots whenever possible.

 WiFi routers are also sometimes referred to as “wireless access points (WAP).”
-These access points act as a hub so other devices, like your phone or laptop, can connect to a local area network and access the internet.
+These access points act as a hub to other devices, like your phone or laptop, so they can connect to a local area network and access the internet.
 The router is plugged into an ethernet cable which is connected to the network, making wireless connection possible.

 Most Wi-Fi routers can be easily managed through mobile apps or web-based interfaces, making it easy to customize your network settings.